 - a.
-There is a need for consistency among Algebra I programs at the middle school level in the Clarke County School System especially since the State Board of Education has approved granting graduation credit for eighth grade Algebra 1. - b.
+There is a need for consistency among Algebra I programs at the middle school level in the Clarke County School System especially since the State Board of Education has approved granting graduation credit for eighth grade Algebra 1.
+However, each school has the discretion to decide if they want to award high school graduation credit for Algebra I taken in the eighth grade. - b.
 Students who take Algebra I in the eighth grade will have taken pre-algebra in the seventh grade; therefore, careful consideration will be given to the placement of students in seventh grade pre-algebra.
 In late spring, sixth grade teachers will recommend those students for testing who exhibit a high degree of proficiency in mathematics.
-The most current State assessment scores shall also be checked.
-A pre- algebra placement test will be administered.
-Those students who pass a placement test will be placed conditionally in seventh grade pre-algebra.
-Students who are not progressing satisfactorily will be placed in a regular seventh grade mathematics class. - c.
-In the late spring seventh grade pre-algebra students will be given an approved proficiency or advanced prognosis test for Algebra.
-Those seventh graders who score at least 70 will be placed conditionally in eighth grade Algebra 1.
-Those students who are not progressing satisfactorily will be moved into the regular eighth grade mathematics program.
-The students who are reassigned must take Algebra I at the ninth grade level. - d.
-A student who successfully completes Algebra I in the eighth grade may accept or waive credit for graduation.
-If a student completes Algebra I in the eighth grade but has not achieved at least a "B" average, a conference will be held with the teacher, counselor, student, and parents present.
-Consideration will be given to the student's performance.
-If graduation credit is given, then the student must take geometry and/or Algebra II in the ninth grade.
-The student must accept the grade for eighth grade Algebra I as a part of the high school GPA.
-After all these factors are weighed, a decision to accept or waive the credit for eighth grade Algebra I must be made by the student and parents.
-If the credit is accepted, then the student must take geometry and/or Algebra II in ninth grade and the grade for eighth grade Algebra I will be included in his high school grade point average.
-If the credit is waived, the student must take Algebra I again in the ninth grade.
+Criteria to be considered for placement include, but are not limited to, recommendations.
+Students who are recommended will conditionally be placed in seventh grade pre-algebra.
+Students who are not progressing satisfactorily will be placed in a regular seventh grade mathematics class.

+- c.
+In the late spring, seventh grade pre-algebra students will be given an approved proficiency or advanced prognosis test for Algebra.
+Seventh graders who score at least 70 will be considered for placement in eighth grade Algebra I. Other criteria to be considered include, but are not limited to, student grades, standardized test scores and teacher recommendations.
+Students selected will be placed conditionally in eighth grade Algebra I. Students who are not progressing satisfactorily will be moved into the regular eighth grade mathematics program.
+Students who are reassigned must take Algebra I in the ninth grade - d.
+At the beginning of eighth grade, a conference will be held with the teacher, counselor, students, and parents.
+It will be explained to parents that students who do not earn an "85" will be denied Algebra I Honors graduation credit.
+At the end of the eighth grade, students who have earned an "85" in Algebra I Honors will have the opportunity to waive the credit and take it again in the ninth grade at the high school.
+However, students and parents may opt to accept the "85" graduation credit as part of the high school GPA.
+If accepted, the student must enroll in Geometry in the ninth grade.
+Students who waive the "85" credit will be enrolled in Algebra I in the ninth grade

-7.16 School Wellness
+7.15 School Wellness